Antonio Zoppi

 Antonio Zoppi (1860–1926) was an Italian painter, mostly of genre and costume scenes, as well as landscapes.

 He was born and resident in Novara.
-In 1881 at Milan he exhibited: Paggio del secolo XVI.
-In 1881 at Rome he exhibited: Fate la carità e In vino laetitia.
+In 1881, in Milan, he exhibited: Paggio del secolo XVI.
+In 1881, in Rome, he exhibited: Fate la carità e In vino laetitia.
 To other exhibitions he sent: Winter Sun; Dolci ricordi; Il nonno; Adele; Study of a head; A landscaper of Tobacco; and Savoy and Winter Morning.
 Vendemmia was exhibited at the Brera Academy in 1822.
-Another painter by the same name was born in Piacenza on April 8, 1826.
-He was a decorative painter and one depicting quadratura.
+Another painter by the same name was born in Piacenza on 8 April 1826.
+He was a decorative painter and one who depicted quadratura.

 Among his works: a quadratura painting inside the house of Dezzopis; a garden in the house of signor Filippo Guastoni at Piacenza, and another depicting a garden in casa Beltrami, the Sanvitali depicting the sea.
-He painted also scenography and decorations for the Teatro Municipale.
+He also painted scenography and decorations for the Teatro Municipale.